 I also have a beginner’s guide to using R if the reader is interested in which I also discuss that data set. ↩

 That said, there is still considerable confusion among even social scientists as to what a confidence interval communicates in the frequentist framework from which it comes.
-That is a topic for another class, though. ↩
+This paragraph also takes some liberties with the precision of what p values communicate in order to relay a more basic point to a wider audience beyond those interested in more advanced topics in statistical methodology.
+There are definitely classes that allow a student to dig into these weeds, though. ↩